 Q: Which towns in the Monadnock area are included in MaH?

-A: Currently we have members in Peterborough, Hancock, Dublin, Jaffrey, New Ipswich, and Rindge.
+A: Currently we serve members in Dublin, Fitzwilliam, Hancock, Harrisville, Jaffrey, Marlborough, New Ipswich, Peterborough, Rindge and Sharon.
 Any of the towns east of Monadnock in the Contoocook Valley area are welcome to join with MaH.
 The actual towns served will be determined by the goal of having a group of households ready to commit to membership in that town.
 Your help in spreading the word and recruiting members will assure that MaH will be able to operate in your community.

 Q: How much are the membership fees?